 I am an Artist, Designer, Activist, Educator, Writer and Musician.
 I have a Degree in Fine Art and a Masters in Computer Related Design (Interaction Design).
 My studio and street work ranges across all media but is primarily in the Graphic Arts.
-My main focus is on Signs, Memes and Symbols.
-Producing them, collecting them, writing and thinking about them and how the struggle over the meaning of these Signs is amplified by Social Networks and Movements because the world looks very different for the 1% and it’s media to the view of the 99%.
+My main focus is on Signs, Memes and Symbols and how the struggles over the meaning of these Signs is amplified by Social Networks and Political Movements.

 In the 90’s I was involved with the early Web, doing sone of the first gig webcasts with bands like The Shamen using the first Apple Quicktime cameras rather than video because of the ADSL speed!
 I created video for Derby Playhouse for use as projections and special effects in Richard III, and video sculptures that were installed in clubs like Oscillate that hosted live shows from bands on labels like Warp such as Autechre and Aphex Twin.
-I was part of a Arts Collective Resonance that provided internet in early 90’s rave clubs.
+I was part of a arts collective, Resonance, that provided internet and art installations in early 90’s rave clubs.

-I have an Art and Design studio, alongside my artwork I design for institutions or clients bold, ethical, poltically and socially engaged work.
-I have worked in design research at Phillips, the Computer Related Design Research Studio at the Royal College Of Art, where I worked with design studio Dunne and Raby and at Amsterdam based Multimedia studio Mediamatic.
+I design bold, ethical, politically and socially engaged work.
+In the past I have worked in design research at Phillips, the Computer Related Design Research Studio at the Royal College Of Art, where I worked alongside design studio Dunne and Raby and at Amsterdam based Multimedia studio Mediamatic.

 Some recent exhibitions have been Disobedient Objects and A World To Win, Posters of Protest and Revolution at the V&A that have toured nationally and internationally over the last few years, Graphic Design Now In Production that has toured round the United States.
 I was a finalist in the 2010 International Poster Biennial at the Wilanów Museum in Warsaw, one of the artists in the 2008/9 Taipei Biennial in Taiwan curated by Oliver Ressler, Vasif Kortun and Manray Hsu.
 In 2009 I curated with Tony Credland a group show Signs of Revolt at the Truman Brewery in London in November 2009 which surveyed the last decades best politically engaged work and included participating artists and designers such as Peter Kennard, David Gentleman and Jonathan Barnbrook.